We shall now look at the exact format of the message output by the

 The first number is the unique invocation identifier.
 It is increasing regardless of whether or not debugging messages are output for the invocations (provided that the debugger is switched on).
 This number can be used to cross correlate the trace messages for the various ports, since it is unique for every invocation.
 It will also give an indication of the number of procedure calls made since the start of the execution.
 The invocation counter starts again for every fresh execution of a command, and it is also reset when retries (see later) are performed.

-The second number is the current depth; i.e. the number of direct ancestors this goal has, for which a procedure box has been built by the debugger.
+The number following this is the current depth; i.e. the number of direct ancestors this goal has, for which a procedure box has been built by the debugger.

 The next word specifies the particular port (Call, Exit, Redo, Fail, or Exception).